-It is important that the Developer considers carefully the expected date given in the Contract of Sale and that it is consistent with the information they give the Customer before Contract Exchange.
+It is important that the Developer considers carefully the expected date given in the Contract of Sale (Missives in Scotland) and that it is consistent with the information they give the Customer before Contract Exchange.

-In the Contract of Sale, the Developer should give the expected date by which notice of Legal Completion should be served.
+In the Contract of Sale (Missives in Scotland), the Developer should give the expected date by which notice of Legal Completion should be served.
 This date should be based on the guidance above or follow similar guidelines.

-If the Developer has agreed to do additional works for the Buyer beyond those in the Reservation Agreement and Contract of Sale, which will change the timescale for completing the New Home, the parties' legal advisers should record such a timing change.
+If the Developer has agreed to do additional works for the Customer beyond those in the Reservation Agreement and Contract of Sale, which will change the timescale for completing the New Home, the parties' legal advisers should record such a timing change.
 The extension of time may require the long-stop date to be amended.

-The Contract of Sale should clearly define the notice period within which Legal Completion will occur, this is expected to be no less than 14 calendar days from the serving of notice to complete.
+The Contract of Sale (Missives in Scotland) should clearly define the notice period within which Legal Completion will occur, this is expected to be no less than 14 calendar days from the serving of notice to complete.

-If a New Home is complete, the Contract of Sale may state a fixed date for Legal Completion.
+If a New Home is complete, the Contract of Sale (Missives in Scotland) may state a fixed date for Legal Completion.

-To avoid disputes over spoken statements, immediately before Contract Exchange, the Developer should ensure that the Customer, through their legal representative, states in writing what spoken statements they are relying on when entering into the Contract of Sale.
+To avoid disputes over spoken statements, immediately before Contract Exchange (Conclusion of Missives in Scotland), the Developer should ensure that the Customer, through their legal representative, states in writing what spoken statements they are relying on when entering into the Contract of Sale